Graduate and Postdoc Trainees

 Christine Bergeon Burns

 Christine Bergeon BurnsChristy’s predoctoral research examined the evolution of hormone-mediated suites of traits.
 Hormones are important mediators of life-history trade-offs, and the multiple targets of hormones may facilitate or constrain adaptive divergence.
 Her research asked whether relationships between the hormone testosterone and phenotypic traits observed in one population of a songbird, the Dark-eyed junco (J. hyemalis), are consistent or different across a divergent subspecies facing different selective pressures.
 Further, Christy investigated how variation in neural androgen sensitivity may relate to these hormone-phenotype relationships.
 After completing postdoctoral study at Louisiana State University, Christy was the Director of the CISAB Mechanisms of Behavior Lab.
-Christy is currently a genetic counselor.
+Christy is currently a Certified Genetic Counselor at Spectrum Health.

 Stephanie Campos

 Stephanie’s dissertation addressed how chemical signals and specific elements within these signals impact territorial space use, and vary with habitat or signaler traits in Sceloporus lizards.
 This diverse genus possesses specialized scent glands on the inner thighs that exude waxy chemical secretions.
 She is particularly interested in understanding how these complex odor signals mediate social and sexual interactions.
 Her research integrates field studies of behavior with chemical and microbial analysis techniques in the lab to ask about the relative roles of signaler or receiver physiology and environment in shaping chemical communication.
-Stephanie is currently a Visiting Assistant Professor at Swarthmore College.
+Stephanie is currently an Assistant Professor in the Biology Department at Villanova University.

 Elizabeth Carlton

 Elizabeth CarltonElizabeth’s predoctoral research investigated the endocrine signals that regulate seasonal variation in sickness responses and how endocrine signals of metabolic fuel availability mediate energetic trade-offs between reproduction and immunity.
 She was particularly interested in the roles that glucose, insulin, and leptin may play in these processes.
 Elizabeth explored her research questions with ecoimmunological techniques and endocrine assays in Siberian hamsters.
 She received her PhD in 2015 and then earned a Masters in Secondary Education and Teaching Sciences.
-She is currently a junior high science teacher in the greater Chicago area.
+She went on to be a junior high science teacher in the greater Chicago area.

 Amy Cash